ZihanRen/job_assistant/README.md

 ## Analysis Options

-- Export to Excel (recommended for structured visualization)
+- Simple: Export to Excel (recommended for structured visualization)
-- Analyze using pandas
+- Programming way: Analyze using pandas
-- Develop an agent or LLM Q&A chatbot (for more advanced interactions)
+- Luxurious: Develop an agent or LLM Q&A chatbot (for more advanced interactions)

 For Excel export, refer to:
 `gmail_assistant_llm/post_analytics/analyze_jobs.ipynb`